 where θ is the angle of arrival of the radio-frequency wave (degrees above the horizontal).

 NOTE – The aforementioned limits relate to the pfd and angles of arrival that would be obtained under free space propagation conditions.

+c) Protection of Fixed Service in the frequency band 29.5-30 GHz